Find Affordable College Courses

 Check out the communication and journalism associate degree programs at these schools if you want to attend one of the most popular in Arkansas.

-Our 2023 rankings named University of Arkansas - Pulaski Technical College the most popular school in Arkansas for communication and journalism students working on their associate degree.
-UA Pulaski Tech is a small public school located in the small city of North Little Rock.
+Our analysis found University of Arkansas - Pulaski Technical College to be the most popular school for communication and journalism students who want to pursue a associate degree in Arkansas.
+UA Pulaski Tech is a small public school located in the city of North Little Rock.

 Women make up 29% of the communication and journalism majors at the school.

-Read full report on Communication & Journalism at University of Arkansas - Pulaski Technical College
+Full Communication & Journalism at University of Arkansas - Pulaski Technical College Report

 Of the 3 students majoring in communication and journalism at ASU Mid-South, 33% are male and 67% are female.